SupraSummus/ipfs-execute/README.md

 In `repository` there is a hash of alpine repository mirror.

+In order to build images you need to have scripts in your path.
+Scripts have to be named differently: `ipfs-execute` and `ipfs-mkdir`.
+`make install PREFIX=~/.local/bin` will copy them to `~/.local/bin`.

-Makefile is just for building images.
-Do `make clean` to delete prebuilt images and then call `make`.
+Makefile in `alpine/` dir is just for building images.
+Do `make -C alpine clean` to delete prebuilt images and then call `make -C alpine`.

 TODOs
 -----